jarlkeenen/Ally/README.md

 **GENRE:** Casual 2D Garden Simulator

 ## Getting Started
+To install the game, download/clone the **SproutMe.apk** file and transfer to your android mobile device.

-To build the game, set the aspect ratio of the Main Camera game object to 9:16 if the camera isn't set and build normally through Unity.
+To build the game manually, set the aspect ratio of the Main Camera game object to 9:16 if the camera isn't set and build normally through Unity.
 No other software required to build and run the app.

 ## THE TEAM
 ### DEVELOPERS: